mantidproject/documents/Design/SANS/NewISISDesign/Design_Document.md

 Unlike many other applications in Mantid, loading has gone traditionally through the ADS.
 Here, this feature is being kept, since it is desirable to avoid reloading data (see [R.3.1](#User_Requirements)).
 This optimization should be applicable to all data.
 Nevertheless we should be able to run the entire reduction without any dependence on the ADS.
 Hence we use it as an option.

-In order to reuse the data which is being requested by a reduction the new work-flow will look for untouched copies of a workspace (i.e. they should not have been moved).
+In order to reuse the data which is being requested by a reduction, the new work-flow will look for untouched copies of a workspace (i.e. they should not have been moved).
 It is impossible to judge if a loaded workspace has been altered by the user.
-The only thing that can be done, is to reset the workspace to its original position, if move operations have been applied to it.
+The only thing that can be done is to reset the workspace to its original position, if move operations have been applied to it.

 In the most common case, we should not have to worry about altered workspaces, since the reduction does not touch the workspaces themselves.
 There will be however an option on the loaders to allow users to apply a move operation on the workspaces while loading.
 This is required since users want to be able to check the detector position on the fly (see [R.3.5.](#User_Requirements)).
 It is essentially used as a diagnostic tool.